dhrumil1128/Diascan-v-1.0/README.md

-Here’s the complete **README.md** with the detailed **Project Overview** integrated into it:

----

-# **VitaPulseDX-v1.0**
+# **Diascan-v-1.0**

 ## **Project Overview**

-**VitaPulseDX-v1.0** is an innovative **web application** designed to help individuals assess their risk for **diabetes** based on key health parameters.
+**Diascan-v-1.0** is an innovative **web application** designed to help individuals assess their risk for **diabetes** based on key health parameters.
 The application enables users to easily detect if they have diabetes or are at risk of developing it by entering specific health-related factors into the system.

-The name **VitaPulseDX** combines several important aspects of the project:
-- **Vita**: From the Latin word for “life,” emphasizing the project's goal of promoting healthier living and improving life quality by providing early insights into diabetes risks.
-- **Pulse**: Refers to the vital health indicators, such as blood sugar levels and other factors, that are tracked and analyzed in the application.
-- **DX**: Short for “Diagnosis,” highlighting the system's ability to diagnose potential diabetes or prediabetes through intelligent predictions.

 ### How It Works: